petru-braha/algebraic-structures/readMe.md

 ### Implementation:
 - extend the number to a maximum capacity of 3GB, where a single digit takes up 1B.
 - limit the maximum number of bytes taking into account, how many RAM GB is free.
+- good practice! reduce before any operation the fractions

 ### Journal:
 1. i have decided to not procced with the analysis of infite sets.